Regional Furniture

 • The Chairs of Sutherland and Caithness: A Northern Tradition in Highland Chair-making?
 R. Ross Noble

-• Furniture in Steyning, a Sussex Parish, 1587-1707: A Study of Documentary Sources, Janet Pennington and Joyce Sleight
+• Furniture in Steyning, a Sussex Parish, 1587-1707: A Study of Documentary Sources, Janet Pennington and Joyce Slieght

 • 'To a Mahogany Case - the Best Sort': Influences on the design of 18th-century North Lancashire Clock Cases, Susan Stuart